Swiss-system tournament: Accelerated pairings

 As a comparison between the standard Swiss system and the accelerated pairings, consider a tournament with eight players, ranked #1 through #8.
 Assume that the higher-ranked player always wins.

-Accelerated pairings do not guarantee that fewer players will have a perfect score.
-In round 2, if #5 and #6 score upset wins against #3 and #4, and there is a decisive result between #1 and #2, there will be three players with a perfect 2–0 score.
+Note that in round 2, if #5 and #6 instead score upset wins against #3 and #4, there would be three players with a perfect 2–0 score instead of only one or two, as desired.

 Danish system

 The Danish system works in principle like a Monrad system, only without the restriction that no players can meet for a second time, so it is always #1 vs. #2, #3 vs. #4 etc.

 Bridge team tournaments, if not played as "Round Robin", usually start with the Swiss system to make sure that the same teams would not play against each other frequently, but in the last one or two rounds there may be a switch to the Danish system, especially to allow the first two ranked teams to battle against each other for the victory, even if they have met before during the tournament.
 This would be more common if relatively few teams are involved.
 In a large field it is usually easy to match high-scoring teams who have not previously met.